Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ![Select a fixed booking batch](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBookingBatch.png "[Select a fixed booking batch]")

-1. Click the *Fixed booking batch* drop-down list and select the fixed booking batch where the fixed booking to be edited is registered.
+1. Click the *Fixed posting batch* drop-down list and select the fixed posting batch of the fixed posting to be edited.
 The fixed booking window opens automatically.
 If it does not, click the [EDIT] button.

-2. Click on the existing fixed booking to be edited.
+2. Click the fixed booking to be edited.
-The existing fixed booking details are displayed in the fields.
+  The details of the selected fixed posting are displayed in the fields.

   ![Edit a fixed booking](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBooking.png "[Edit a fixed booking]")